GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex9_refining_bins.md

 ![](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/figures/ex10_export.PNG)

-In practice, you could repeat this for each problemtic contig (or subset of problematic contigs), saving each as a new `contigs_n.fna` file.
+Try this for one or two problematic contigs (or subsets of problematic contigs).
+In practice, you could repeat this for all potential problemtic contigs, saving each export as a new `contigs_n.fna` file.

 *NOTE: for the subsequent step using `vizbin_count_table.sh`, all exported cluster files must share a common prefix (e.g. `cluster...fna`), and all files of problematic contigs must also share a common prefix (e.g. `contigs...fna`).*